Bet365: Regulatory non-compliance

+Although gambling is illegal in most jurisdictions of India, bet365 nonetheless conducted surrogate advertising in the country.
+India's consumer affairs ministry served notices to various television channels and apps for promoting gambling companies and asked them to stop showing ads from bet365 and other betting platforms immediately.

+In March 2024, Australia's financial crime agency, Austrac, initiated an investigation into bet365 for potential non-compliance with anti-money laundering and counter-terrorism financing laws, following an ordered external audit in 2022.

+Fiduciary duty

-Denise Coates became the highest paid executive in the UK in 2017, awarding herself a salary of £217m.
-In 2018, her pay packet rose to £265m as the company reported profits up 31% to £660m, prompting criticism from problem gambling charity groups.
-In January 2019, Bet365 ranked second on The Sunday Times list of the UK's top taxpayers, with the Coates family – Denise, John and Peter – paying an estimated total tax of £156 million, of which £99 million was paid by Denise alone.
+Denise Coates became the highest paid executive in the UK in 2017, awarding herself a salary of £217 million.
+In 2018, her pay packet rose to £265m as the company reported profits up 31% to £660 million, prompting criticism from problem gambling charity groups.
+In January 2019, bet365 ranked second on The Sunday Times list of the UK's top taxpayers, with the Coates family (Denise, John and Peter) paying an estimated total tax of £156 million, of which £99 million was paid by Denise alone.
+Denise was again criticised in 2024, after she received payouts of more than £270 million the year before, including a salary of £220.7 million and dividends of £50 million, despite the company posting a £60 million loss.

+Refusal to pay

-Further criticism highlights repeated cases of Bet365 delaying or outright denying payment to winning players.
-For example, Bet365 was taken to court for refusing to pay over £1 million in winnings to a horse bettor in Northern Ireland in 2017.
-The company refused a payout of £54,000 to a punter in England in 2016, a case which is still ongoing as of 2017.
-In Australia, Bet365 froze the account and refused to pay a punter who had won around $200,000 AUD in 2016.
-These are just some of the most noteworthy instances; several more cases of Bet365 refusing to pay winnings have been reported by gamblers on Internet gambling forums.
+Further criticism highlights repeated cases of bet365 delaying or denying payment to winning players.
+For example, bet365 was taken to court for refusing to pay over £1 million in winnings to a horse bettor in Northern Ireland in 2017.
+The company refused a payout of £54,000 to a customer in England in 2016, a case which was still ongoing in 2017.
+In Australia, bet365 froze the account of a punter who had won around A$200,000 in 2016, refusing to pay out.
+These are just some of the most noteworthy instances; several more cases of bet365 refusing to pay winnings have been reported by gamblers on Internet gambling forums.
+In August 2024, the New Jersey Division of Gaming Enforcement ordered that the company was required to pay more than $519,000 to customers it had shorted on payments.

-Betting is illegal in India, but Bet365 was doing Surrogate advertising, consumer affairs ministry, India, served notices to various television channels and apps for showing betting companies ads and asked to stop Bet365 etc betting platforms ads immediately.

 Media

-In the UK, the face of Bet365, since 2010, has been actor Ray Winstone.
+In the UK, the face of bet365, since 2010, has been actor Ray Winstone.
+The company sponsors the shirt and stadium of EFL Championship football club Stoke City F.C., a corporate affiliate.